uzh-dqbm-cmi/lab-website/content/project/drug_synergy_prediction/index.md

 This project mines extensive metagenomic sequence data (CRISPR-PAMdb) to train machine learning models using protein language model representations to predict Cas9 PAM motifs.
 By identifying novel target-adjacent motifs, the resulting model, CICERO, predicts potential expansions of the targeting scope of existing CRISPR-Cas systems beyond canonical PAMs.
 The open-source data and model provide a framework for systematically mining natural sequence diversity to support the development of more versatile gene-editing tools. (read more here: [link](https://www.biorxiv.org/content/10.1101/2025.08.13.668647v1.abstract))

-Code for CRISPR-PAMdb and CICERO: https://github.com/Schwank-Lab/CRISPR-PAMdb
+Code for CRISPR-PAMdb and CICERO: [click here](https://github.com/Schwank-Lab/CRISPR-PAMdb)